vnbcs/app-fmriprep/README.md

 ---

-### Notes.
+#### MIT Copyright (c) brainlife.io

-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1342962.
-Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation.
+<sub> This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1342962.
+Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors(s) and do not necessarily reflect the views of the National Science Foundation. </sub>